 Social media has taken the world by storm since its inception.
-In 2005, 5% of Americans were using at least one social media platform, but today over 70% of the nation has a social media presence.
-With a dominant shift toward greater reliance on digital resources since the start of the pandemic, teachers and education leaders alike need to make use of all forms of edtech and look at the opportunity that comes with utilizing social media.
+In 2005, 5% of Americans used at least one social media platform, but today over 70% of the nation has a social media presence.
+With a dominant shift toward greater reliance on digital resources since the start of the pandemic, teachers and education leaders need to use all forms of edtech and look at the opportunity that comes with utilizing social media.

 According to the 2020 Educator Confidence Report created by the Houghton Mifflin Harcourt Learning Company in collaboration with YouGov, 73% of teachers feel that the experience with distance learning over the last two years has made it evident that technology in teaching and learning is here to stay.
 Educators understand the necessity of edtech today, and it’s more important than ever to use social media to connect with education leaders and promote how powerful technology can be.

 How to connect with education leaders on social media

 Having a business social media presence today can be critical to your ability to get leads and convert them.
 In addition, leveraging your social media accounts and content can help you target teachers and other education stakeholders and maintain your relationships effectively.
 Here are some of our tips for connecting with educations leaders on social media: